rgolubtsov/rgolubtsov.github.io/README.md

 # A Cup of Radicchio

-**A Cup of Radicchio:** A personal website of a power looper, skateboarder, and software devver.
+**A Cup of Radicchio:** A personal website of a power looper, a skateboarder, and a coder.